HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

 ### Limiting the 30k deliverables included in reporting

-Our recommended approach to limiting the deliverables that are included in reporting :
+Our recommended approach to limiting the deliverables that are included in reporting should consider the following criteria:

 - The logic for including a 30k deliverable in reporting should be clear and easy to understand
 - Users should be able to add or remove a given 30k deliverable from reports without having to change the underlying logic